Code-Institute-Submissions/GigiLi89-PP1/TESTING.md

 I used the Lighthouse DevTool in Chrome to test the performance, accessibility, best practices and SEO of the site.
 Lighthouse gave an overall good score to the site and recommended me to change the images from png to webp, which I did.
 Link to the tool I used to convert is marked in the resourses.

 **Desktop Reults:**

 Index page:

 ![Lighthouse Index Desktop](assets/img_readme/lhdesk_index.png)

 Gallery page:

 ![Lighthouse Gallery Desktop](assets/img_readme/lhdesk_gallery.png)

 Contact page:

 ![Lighthouse Contact Desktop](assets/img_readme/lhdesk_contact.png)

 Thanks page:

 ![Lighthouse Thanks Desktop](assets/img_readme/lhdesk_thanks.png)

 **Mobile Results**

 Index page:

 ![Lighthouse Index Mobile](assets/img_readme/lhmobile_index2.png)

 Gallery page:

 ![Lighthouse Gallery Mobile](assets/img_readme/lhmobile_gallery.png)

 Contact page:

 ![Lighthouse Contact Mobile](assets/img_readme/lhmobile_contact.png)

 Thanks page:

 ![Lighthouse Thanks Mobile](assets/img_readme/lhmobile_thanks.png)

 Errors coming up on the mobile version of the pages:

-- Largest contentful required orgins: After adjusting the images from png to webp and changing some of the images to a smaller size I got up the rate to 89.
+- Largest contentful required orgins: After adjusting the images from png to webp and changing some of the images to a smaller size I got up the rate.
 Since it is my hero there is not much more I can do and the size is already properly sized.
 After consulting with my mentor and a tutor I've decided to leave it as it is.
 - Properly size images: *Same as above.*
 - Preconnect to required origins: I've chosen not to do what Lightroom suggested since it is reacting on the FontAwesome link which I've chosen to put furthest down on the page to load the last.
 Fonts was also showing up as an error but that is also not an essential main part so I don't want those things to take up the loading time.